RaphaelleC/project-4-server/README.md

 ## Achievements

-* Handled a double user app : I think this is one of the tings I am the most proud of in this project.
-It's the firt time I had to implement two user types in an app, while using Python, Django and PostgreSQL for the first time as well.
+* Handled a double user app : I think this is one of the things I am the most proud of in this project.
+It's the first time I had to implement two user types in an app, while using Python, Django and PostgreSQL for the first time as well.
 * Handle complex relationships between different models : creating an easy-to-read ERD has been trickier than we first expected, but we managed to get a nice one eventually.
 * Professional design : I spent a lot of time working on the styling and appearance of our app.
 I am thankful that we decided to use Bootstrap as it has a very nice library which is easy to follow.